qbicsoftware/research-data-management/docs/measurement/measurement_registration.md

 or by drag and dropping the files into the dashed box saying "drop your files here".
 ![register_measurements_proteomics_upload_template_filled.png](images/measurement_registration_upload_template_filled.png)

-Should you have uploaded one or more wrong files, you can easily delete them via a press of the cross icon next to their respective file names
+Should you have uploaded one or more files in error, you can easily delete them via a press of the cross icon next to their respective file names

 !!! warning "File constraints"
     Please adhere to the file format and maximum file size outlined in the dialog.